oddmayo/oddmayo.github.io/_posts/2025-11-03-AI-Web-Scraping.md

 </details>

-Crawl4AI takes care of a LOT of things in the background (stealth features), make sure to properly explore all the parameters available to make your scraper more robust.
+Crawl4AI takes care of a lot of things in the background (browser headers, captchas, ).
+Make sure to explore all the available parameters to create a more robust scraper.

-The output is pretty standard, the html is converted into markdown so any LLM can read it.
-If you wanted to extract specific elements you could use any of the [LLM-Free Strategies](https://docs.crawl4ai.com/extraction/no-llm-strategies/), but we are going the opposite route.
+The output is pretty standard; the HTML is converted into Markdown so any LLM can read it.
+If you want to extract specific elements you can use any of the [LLM-Free Strategies](https://docs.crawl4ai.com/extraction/no-llm-strategies/), but we are going in the opposite direction.

 # Scraping with local LLM

-For this task I'm going to use qwen2.5:3b, a pretty well know model for fast data extraction, you should check the list of [models](https://ollama.com/search) in Ollama and their task rankings in [Hugging Face 🤗](https://huggingface.co/models).
+For this task I'm going to use Qwen2.5:3b, a pretty well know model for fast data extraction.
+You should check the list of [models](https://ollama.com/search) in Ollama and their task rankings in [Hugging Face 🤗](https://huggingface.co/models).

 Pull the model: